inboxpraveen/ASR-Accuracy-Tool/PROJECT_DOCUMENTATION.md

 4. **File size limits**: Prevent DoS via large uploads
 5. **Database migration**: Move from CSV to PostgreSQL for multi-user

+### Background Job Processing

+**Current Implementation**: Python Threading
+- Jobs run in daemon threads using Python's built-in `threading` module
+- Suitable for single-server deployments
+- No additional dependencies or services required
+- Jobs are isolated and don't block the main application

+**For Distributed Processing**: Consider migrating to Celery in future
+- Celery with Redis/RabbitMQ for message broker
+- Supports multiple workers across multiple servers
+- Better for high-volume production environments
+- Requires additional infrastructure setup

+The current threading-based approach is sufficient for most use cases and keeps the deployment simple.

 ---

 ## Deployment Guide